This 40-minute session brings us into the shoulders, upper back, abdominals, and hips.

 After about a minute, bring the legs to Baddha Konasana, and then after some breaths to Upavistha Konasana, spreading the legs wide apart.

-Then bend the knees into the chest, Pavanmuktasana, and finish with a twisting action, taking the knees to the side, to the Right and then the Left.
+Then bend the knees into the chest, Pawanmuktasana, and finish with a twisting action, taking the knees to the side, to the Right, and then the Left.